-Gross impaired assets have decreased 16% from \$426 million at September 30, 2016, to \$357 million at September 30, 2017.
-The decrease was driven by lower levels of new provisions raised in Retail and a combination of asset realizations and write-offs for two large customers in the Institutional business.
+Gross impaired assets have decreased \$36 million, or 10%, from \$357 million at September 30, 2017, to \$321 million at September 30, 2018.
+The decrease was driven by lower levels of new provisions raised and a combination of asset realizations and write-offs in the CommAgri business, partly offset by an increase in new provisions raised for one large customer in the Institutional business.
 We continue our strategy of working with customers to return them to a productive status or to achieve maximum recoveries for us and the customer.
 Given subdued sales volumes across some asset markets, this strategy can involve extended work-outs for some customers but it is achieving adequate levels of assets realized or repaid, or provisions recovered.
-Bad debts written-off at September 2017 were \$133 million.
+Bad debts written-off at September 2018 were \$149 million.